PRECIOUS-Gold holds firm on failed Brexit vote, Fed rate hike pause hopes

 Spot gold has gained more than 11 percent since hitting a 1-1/2-year low in mid-August at $1,159.96, mostly due to tumultuous stock markets and a weakness in the U.S. dollar.

-Platinum was steady at $793.50, while silver slipped 0.2 percent to $15.55 an ounce.
+Platinum rose 0.3 percent to $795.50, while silver was steady at $15.57 an ounce.
 (Reporting by Nallur Sethuraman in Bengaluru; Editing by Joseph Radford and Rashmi Aich)